Robert Krulwich: Personal life

 Krulwich lives in New York City and Shelter Island, New York, with his wife, Tamar Lewin, a national reporter for The New York Times.
 They have two children: Jesse (who graduated from Earlham College in 2007), and Nora Ann (Bowdoin College, Class of 2011).
 The couple was featured in Act 2 of Episode 226 ("Reruns") of the Chicago Public Radio program This American Life, recounting their separate (and divergent) accounts of an event in their lives.

-Controversies

-Following criticism over a September 24, 2012, Radiolab segment on yellow rain and the Hmong people in which he interviewed Kao Kalia Yang and her uncle, Eng Yang, an official documenter of the Hmong experience for the Thai government.
-Amongst other statements regarding the controversy, Yang stated: "Everybody in the show had a name, a profession, institutional affiliation except Eng Yang, who was identified as “Hmong guy,” and me, “his niece.”
-The fact that I am an award-winning writer was ignored.
-The fact that my uncle was an official radio man and documenter of the Hmong experience to the Thai government during the war was absent."
-Krulwich issued an apology on September 30, 2012, writing, "I now can hear that my tone was oddly angry.
-That's not acceptable -- especially when talking to a man who has suffered through a nightmare in Southeast Asia that was beyond horrific."
+Krulwich is an improvisational comedian who performed with his troupe at the White House in 1995.